 - There is not enough research on in-bed sleepers (devices that hold babies in place in an adult bed) to determine if they are safe or not.

 Read the AAP’s full guidelines for parents on their site, Healthychildren.org.

 Happiest Baby’s founder, Dr. Harvey Karp, is a long-time advocate for safe sleeping and SIDS prevention.
 While the causes of SIDS aren't known, the latest evidence shows that sleeping on the back significantly reduces the risk of SIDS.
-With this in mind, Happiest Baby created SNOO smart sleeper, the first baby bed that prevents rolling to the stomach.
+With this in mind, Happiest Baby created SNOO Smart Sleeper, the first baby bed that prevents accidental rolling to the stomach.
 At this time, it is the only bed on the market that ensures an infant will sleep on the back, per the latest AAP recommendation (October 2016).